agilbert1412/Archipelago.Gifting.Net/README.md

 They should be used to distinguish characteristics of otherwise-similar items from the same game, and their values should always be considered relative, not absolute.

+Both the quality and the duration are optional, and will default to 1.0 if omitted.

 ## Sending Gifts

-Before attempting to send a gift, you can check if your desired receiver has an open Giftbox.
+Before attempting to send a gift, you can check if your desired receiver has an open GiftBox.
 You can provide the traits of your intended gift to also know if they can accept your gift specifically

 ```cs
 // All parameters except the player are optional, but without providing traits, you will only know if the player can accept any gift from you, not a specific gift